Search

 Simon’s Town

-There are many ghost stories to come out of Simon’s Town too.
+Things “go bump in the night” in Simon’s Town.
 The Simon’s Town Museum is said to be home to a haunted painting of a young lady – photos of this painting cannot be developed.
-Admiralty House is also well-known for its spirits of deceased naval officers and a woman in a grey dress.
+Admiralty House is also wellknown for its spirits of deceased naval officers and a woman in a grey dress.

 Green Point Lighthouse